ottomattas/llmlog/_refactor/README.md

 Config-driven framework for running **logic-focused LLM experiments** reproducibly.

+This README applies to the `_refactor/` directory; commands below assume your working directory is `_refactor/` (or that you adjust paths accordingly).

 It supports an end-to-end workflow:
 - **Generate datasets** of propositional-logic problems (with ground truth + optional proof metadata)
 - **Render prompts** from Jinja templates